lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 ## The Transformer

 Previously, the data transformation was implemented as a viewController method.
-It has now been implemented as a *method object*.
+Here it is implemented as a *method object*.

 Besides encapsulating the code responsible for the transformation, `TransactionListTwoSourcesTransformer` has a few other significant changes:

-- the data is passed into the class at initialization.
-This was done to make it easier to setup tests for the transformer .
+- the data is passed into the class at initialization, instead of being accessed directly.
+This was done to make it easier to set up tests for the transformer.
-- the group types have been encapsulated by the Group class.
+- the group types have been encapsulated by the `TransactionGroup` class.
 - the responsibility for conversion of input data has been moved to the `TransactionModel` class.
 - the responsibility for conversion of output data has been moved to the `TransactionListAdapter`.
 - the iterator on the array of transactions has been replaced with an `IndexingIterator`.​